fega/Ecmascript---Array-slicing-proposal/README.md

-# Ecmascript-Array-slicing-proposal
+# Ecmascript Array slicing proposal
 This proposal introduces a new way for transversing arraylike structures

 ## Solution
-Inspired (but not limited) in the python notation, add an `slicing notation` in the following form
+Inspired (but not limited) in the python notation, add a `slicing notation` in the following form
 ```
 arr[start:end:step]
 ```
 Where
  - *start* is the start index of the slice, default is Zero
- - *end* is the end index of the slice (and at difference of python it includes that index), default is arr.length
+ - *end* is the end index of the slice (and different of python it includes that index), default is arr.length
  - *step* is a parameter to "jump" indexes, by default is 1, and throw an error if is 0

 All of three parameters are optional and the second `:` is only needed if a step is provided: